By Lydia F. Gray, DVM, MA, Medical Director/Staff Veterinarian, SmartPak

 What You Need

 What changes when you want to travel with your horse outside your own state?
-Not only is a negative EIA test required for entry into all 50 states, it must be performed at an accredited laboratory (your veterinarian will know which laboratories are accredited).
-Your veterinarian will also be able to tell you if your destination state requires this test be performed within 12 months of entry, within 6 months (or less), or within the calendar year.
+Not only is a negative EIA test required for entry into all 50 states, it must be performed at an approved laboratory (your veterinarian will know which laboratories are EIA-approved).
+Your veterinarian must also be accredited with the United States Department of Agriculture to complete the EIA Test Chart (also known as a Coggins form).
+As states can vary in their requirements, your veterinarian will also be able to tell you if your destination state requires this test be performed within 12 months of entry, within 6 months (or less), or within the calendar year.

 Also, with some exceptions that will be pointed out later, all states require that a health certificate accompany horses entering their borders.
 Some require that the horse’s body temperature the day of examination be recorded on the health certificate, others require specific statements about the current status of a specific disease, and a few even require proof of specific vaccinations or additional testing.
-While your veterinarian is obligated to submit the health certificate to the origin state veterinarian’s office prior to shipment, some states require that an approved copy of the health certificate be submitted to the destination state veterinarian’s office after entry.
+Your veterinarian is obligated to submit the health certificate to the state veterinarian’s office in the state of origin and the state of destination.

-Finally, even if your horse doesn’t have a brand, he may still need to undergo a brand inspection to establish proof of ownership.
-Contact a state brand inspector through your state department of agriculture of state police if you live in a western state.
-Frequent travelers should inquire about a Lifetime Brand Inspection Certificate, available in some states.
+Finally, even if your horse does not have a brand, he may still need to undergo a brand inspection to establish proof of ownership.
+Contact a state brand inspector through your state department of agriculture or state police if you live in a western state.
+Frequent travelers in these brand states should inquire about a Lifetime Brand Inspection Certificate, available in some states.

 Why You Need It

 The United States Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) accredits veterinarians to carry out these and other services.
-Local veterinarians work with their state veterinarian and the Area Veterinarian-in-Charge (AVIC) to protect the health and well being of both you and your horse by preventing, controlling, and eradicating animal disease.
-In recent years, state and federal animal regulations have protected the United States equine industry from vesicular stomatitis, screwworm, piroplasmosis and, most recently, West Nile Encephalitis.
-Recently the “Traceability for Livestock Moving Interstate Final Rule” has added further methods of documenting horses moving across state lines.
+Local veterinarians work with their state veterinarian and the Area Veterinarian-in-Charge (AVIC) to protect the health and wellbeing of both you and your horse by preventing, controlling, and eradicating animal disease.
+In recent years, state and federal animal regulations have protected the United States equine industry from vesicular stomatitis, screwworm, piroplasmosis, West Nile Encephalitis, and other equine diseases of concern.

 Finally, complying with animal transport requirements not only serves to protect your horse and the horses he or she comes into contact with, it also lays an excellent paper trail should there be any question of your horse’s disease status.
 Veterinary examinations, negative EIA test results, body temperature and vaccination records are all in one place for easy retrieval.